carlshen/AudioVideoRecordingSample/README.md

 Simultaneous audio and video recording sample using MediaCodec/MediaMuxer

+Pass build by update build.gradle for study.
+Download the common lib instead of on line compile.

+Thanks for original author.

 Copyright (c) 2014-2016 saki t_saki@serenegiant.com

  Licensed under the Apache License, Version 2.0 (the "License");